List of materials for shoemaking

 Universal contact cement

-I mainly use Kövulfix and Casco contact cement, depending on my mood and on the job.
-(Kövulfix straight from a jar with a toothbrush for attaching big stuff like outsoles, and either Kövulfix from a small tube or Casco from a tube for cementing smaller jobs.)
+I mainly use Renia Colle de Cologne for my super industrial contact cement needs.
+When staring out, I found this product hard to source, so I then mainly used Kövulfix contact cement.
+I also mix it up with some Casco contact cement from a tube, depending on my mood and on the job.
+(Colle de cologne or Kövulfix straight from a jar with a toothbrush for attaching big stuff like outsoles, and Casco from a tube for cementing smaller jobs.)

 Cheap toothbrush (or equivalent)

 For applying contact cement from a jar onto the shoe and outsoles.
 (Don’t use your own toothbrush.)
-I get big packs of cheap toothbrushes that I wouldn’t dream of letting touch my teeth.
+I get big packs of cheap toothbrushes.

 Various kinds and pliers are available online.
 I have tried a ton of different types with much agony, and have settled to kind of like YKK eyelets with the YKK eyelet pliers.
-Then again, the most elegant dress shoes do not have any visible eyelets.
+Then again, the most elegant dress shoes do not have any visible eyelets, so this is more for rougher stuff.

 If you’re only going to buy one type of nail, I think it should be blackbird nails.
 This nail can be used for lots of stuff, but it’s the best nail I’ve found for lasting.